Saudi Railways Organization

 The Saudi Railways Organization (SRO) (المؤسسة العامة للخطوط الحديدية) was a state-owned railway company that operated part of Saudi Arabia's rail network, along with the Saudi Railway Company (now Saudi Arabia Railways).
 The SRO operated a network of railways with a total length of approximately 1380 km.
 The network consisted of two main lines.
 A 449 km passenger line that links Dammam with Riyadh, and a 556 km freight line that connects the King Abdul Aziz Port in Dammam with Riyadh.

-There are plans to extend the network to the Red Sea port of Jeddah and, eventually to the borders of Jordan, Yemen, and perhaps all the way to Egypt.
+There are plans to extend the network to the Red Sea port of Jeddah and, eventually, to the borders of Jordan, Yemen, and perhaps all the way to Egypt.

-Approval to merge the Saudi Railways Organization and Saudi Railway Company was announced in February 2021, the merger took place on 1 April 2021 and the merged entity is known as the Saudi Arabia Railways.
+Approval to merge the Saudi Railways Organization and the Saudi Railway Company was announced in February 2021.
+The merger took place on 1 April 2021, and the merged entity is now known as Saudi Arabia Railways.

 Rail transport map of Saudi Arabia.
-SRO operated on the both red lines.
+SRO operated on both red lines.

 Rolling stock

-Spanish manufacturer CAF delivered eight fast diesel locomotives in 2012, with one driving van trailer passenger car and four other passenger cars, with a leading power car unit; plus two spare power cars.
+Spanish manufacturer CAF delivered eight fast diesel locomotives in 2012, with one driving van trailer passenger car and four other passenger cars, with a leading power car unit, plus two spare power cars.
 They are used on the Dammam–Riyadh Line.
-During 2013 the travel time is 4:15 but there is a target of 3:00 for the future.
+In 2013, the travel time was 4:15, but the target is 3:00 for the future.